MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_simplify_complex_conditionals.md

     Understanding these business domains is crucial for creating effective helper methods to simplify the logic.

-1. If time permits, in the Chat view, enter the following prompt to get a deeper analysis:
+1. In the Chat view, to get a deeper analysis of the calculation workflow, enter the following prompt:

     ```plaintext
     @workspace Explain the business logic flow in the CalculateFinalPrice method.
 What are the different discount paths and how do they interact with each other?
 What are the key business rules that govern pricing calculations?
     ```

-    This will help you understand how the different discount categories interact and what business rules are applied at each step of the pricing calculation.
+    This analysis should help you understand how the different discount categories interact and what business rules are applied at each step of the pricing calculation.

+1. Take a few minutes to review the discount paths and other information listed in GitHub Copilot's explanation.

+    The explanation should cover the main discount paths, such as:

+    - **Membership Discounts**: How different membership levels (Premium, Gold, Silver) apply discounts and how first-time buyers are treated.
+    - **Coupon Processing**: How coupons are validated, applied, and how they interact with membership discounts.
+    - **Bulk Discounts**: How volume-based discounts are applied based on item counts.

+    Understanding the discount paths is essential for identifying refactoring opportunities.

-### Task 2: Identify refactoring opportunities in the E-commerce pricing code
+### Identify refactoring opportunities in the E-commerce pricing code

+GitHub Copilot is a great tool for analyzing complex code and identifying refactoring opportunities.

-Now that you understand the code structure, you'll use GitHub Copilot to identify specific refactoring opportunities and suggest helper methods that can simplify the complex nested conditions.
+In this task, you'll use GitHub Copilot to identify specific refactoring opportunities and suggest helper methods that can simplify the complex nested conditions.
+You'll use the discount paths identified in the previous task to help construct a prompt for GitHub Copilot.

 Use the following steps to complete this task:

-1. Open the GitHub Copilot Chat view.
+1. Ensure you have the GitHub Copilot Chat view open with **Ask** mode and the **GPT-4.1** model selected.

+1. Construct a prompt that asks GitHub Copilot to evaluate refactoring opportunities using the discount paths identified in the previous task.

+    Consider the following items when constructing your prompt:

+    - Focus on the **CalculateFinalPrice** method and its nested conditionals.
+    - Ask GitHub Copilot to suggest helper methods that can extract the complex logic into more manageable, single-responsibility methods.
+    - List the discount paths that should be considered for extraction.
+    - Emphasize the importance of maintaining the business logic while simplifying the code structure.
+    - It's often beneficial to have GitHub Copilot consider code interactions when analyzing your code.
+You can use the **@workspace** or **#codebase** tag to tell GitHub Copilot to include your codebase in its analysis.

 1. Add the **ECommercePricingDemo.cs** file to the Chat context using drag-and-drop.

+    Although ECommercePricingDemo.cs is already open in the Visual Studio Code editor, adding it to the Chat context encourages GitHub Copilot to analyze the code file, which can result in more accurate suggestions.
+Adding relevant files to the Chat context is a best practice when using GitHub Copilot, even when you include the **@workspace** or **#codebase** tags in your prompt.

-1. Enter the following prompt in the Chat view:
+1. Enter your constructed prompt in the Chat view:

+    For example:

     ```plaintext
-    @workspace Analyze the CalculateFinalPrice method and identify refactoring opportunities.
+    @workspace Analyze the CalculateFinalPrice method and suggest refactoring opportunities.
 Suggest helper methods that could extract the nested conditional logic into more manageable, single-responsibility methods.
 Focus on membership discounts, coupon processing, bulk discounts, and shipping calculations.
+Maintain the business logic while simplifying the code structure.
     ```

     GitHub Copilot will analyze the method and suggest specific refactoring opportunities, identifying patterns in the nested conditionals that can be extracted into helper methods.